Read the Small Print

-Practically everything we sign up to nowadays comes with a ‘terms’ a contract or document, whether it’s in hard copy or online.
-The reality is that many businesses, and individuals for that matter, happily sign without reading through the full details of what they are being offered.
-It’s only when they decide to leave a service or fall foul of penalty clauses they find out what they thought was okay, actually isn’t, that’s when they begin wishing they’d read that contract more carefully at the outset.
+Practically everything we sign up to these days comes with ‘terms and conditions,’ a contract or some form of agreement, whether it’s in hard copy or online.
+The reality is that many businesses and individuals, sign without fully reading through the details of what they are agreeing to.
+It’s only when they decide to leave a service or fall foul of penalty clauses that they realise what they thought was straightforward, actually isn’t.
+This is when they start wishing they’d read that contract more carefully at the outset.

 Our top advice is: Read the small print.